 People tend to judge us by the way we smell because it tells a lot about our personal hygiene which reflects on our personal brand.
 How you smell has the ability to either attract or repel others.
-When it’s a pungent smell, it tends to affect our confidence and, ultimately, our social life.
-So it is super important that we take extra caution about what smells we give off and ensure that we have nobody odor that can become the talk of the town.
+When it’s a pungent smell, it tends to affect your confidence and, ultimately, your social life.
+So it is super important that you take extra caution about what smells you give off, thus, ensuring you have no body odor that could become the talk of the town.

 What causes body odor?